Managing content views

 Procedure

-1. In the orcharhino management UI, navigate to Content > Content Views and click Create content view.
+1. In the orcharhino management UI, navigate to Content > Lifecycle > Content Views.

-5. Optional: If you want to automatically publish a new version of the Composite Content View when a Content View is republished, select the Auto publish checkbox.
+6. Optional: If you want to automatically publish a new version of the composite content view when a content view is republished, select the Auto publish checkbox.

-7. On the Content views tab, select the Content Views that you want to add to the Composite Content View, and then click Add content views.
+8. On the Content views tab, select the content views that you want to add to the composite content view, and then click Add content views.

-8. In the Add content views window, select the version of each Content View.
+9. In the Add content views window, select the version of each content view.

-9. Optional: If you want to automatically update the Content View to the latest version, select the Always update to latest version checkbox.
+10. Optional: If you want to automatically update the content view to the latest version, select the Always update to latest version checkbox.

-11. Optional: In the Description field, enter a description of the Content View.
+12. Optional: In the Description field, enter a description of the content view.

 CLI procedure